 And here we are, one last time.
 Same scenario as before, drinks are spilt, you don’t get upset and you don’t use any profanity, but the other person does.
 You keep your cool, and use verbal jiu-jitsu to de-escalate the situation.
 In other words you both don’t end up rolling around on the bar floor trying to punch each other in the face.
 This was self preservation.

 In each of the examples above context was key.
-Knowing what constitutes an ego fight, or self preservation incident – is imperative when we are talking about survival.
+Knowing what constitutes an ego fight, versus a self preservation incident – is imperative when we are talking about survival.
 A man’s ego doesn’t like this approach, and even some reading this won’t like it either.
 You see, most fights have little or nothing to do with self-preservation, but as noted in the examples above are often more than not ego defensive in nature.
 In other words “I am not going to back down for any man” kind of attitude.
 That’s fine, but then don’t call it self defence, or teach it as such, because it isn’t.

 A Decentralised Focus Mindset

 Back to our final example from above.
 You are using verbal jiu-jitsu in an attempt to calm the other person down.
 But lets be real, this other person is being aggressive.
 While it hasn’t gotten there yet, the possibility of going hands on with an aggressor is ever present.
 While you want to keep focus on the main threat, you need to be decentralised to a degree with your focus.
 In other words don’t place ALL your focus on the immediate threat in front of you.

 You want to immediately begin scanning the room for other potential threats.
 Signs like, you just saw the people he was sitting with get up as they saw him begin to argue with you.
 What kind of potential weapons are lying around, either that can be used against you, or if you need to use one if this thing gets out of hand.